Do you know what heterogeneous and homogeneous grouping are and their benefits in the classroom?

 Take time to do some self-reflection and evaluation on past experiences with grouping students while teaching to see what worked for you.
 Why did it work well?

 The Difference Between Heterogeneous and Homogeneous Grouping

 Heterogeneous grouping is when a diverse group of students is put in the same cooperative learning group.
-This mixed group may consist of students of varying ages, educational levels, interests, special needs, etc. Students are of approximately the same age, but function on different academic, social, and emotional levels.
-This method of heterogeneous grouping allows students to learn from each others’ differences and actively interact with diverse individuals, while at the same time sharing their unique abilities and interests.
+This mixed group may consist of students of varying ages, educational levels, interests, special needs, etc. Students are of approximately the same age but function on different academic, social, and emotional levels.
+This method of heterogeneous grouping allows students to learn from each others’ differences and actively interact with diverse individuals while at the same time sharing their unique abilities and interests.

 Pros and Cons of Heterogeneous and Homogeneous Grouping

 Heterogeneous groupings are ideal for helping struggling students.
 However, if you want your gifted/talented students and at-grade level students to do well, homogeneous groupings tend to be more beneficial.
 In heterogeneous groups, students will tend to defer to the natural leaders and smartest students to lead the group and even do most of the work.
-In homogeneous groupings, however, new leadership structures can form, and students who never had to participate before may be forced to take on more active roles within the group.
+However, in homogeneous groupings, new leadership structures can form, and students who never had to participate before may be forced to take on more active roles within the group.

 Are you ready for your next job interview for a teaching position?
-It will either make or break your chances of a receiving a job offer.
+It will either make or break your chances of receiving a job offer.
 As the saying goes, if you fail to plan – you are planning to fail.
 Additional information on teacher job interview questions and answers can be found on this blog.

 Our career eBook store has two popular eBooks on interviewing, one for teachers and another for school administrators.
-Each eBook contains 152 questions and potential responses to tough interview questions plus tons of other resources.
-It’s a must have for your next education job interview.
+Each eBook contains 152 questions and potential responses to tough interview questions, plus tons of other resources.
+It’s a must-have for your next education job interview.